Prominent interference peaks in the dephasing Anderson model: Weak dephasing

 In the case of uniform dephasing ({\it i.e.} $f(x,y)=1$ for $x\neq y$), the latter condition is obsolete, such that generally many transitions between energy eigenstates are possible.
 Any eigenstate will therefore decay into a mixture of many eigenstates, and fine structures that are contained in each eigenstate tend to average out in this mixture.
 One would thus expect not to observe any pronounced side-peaks for this decoherence model, and we verified in numerical simulations that this is indeed the case.
 If, on the other hand, the environment is limited in its resolution of small spatial structures, such that the function $f(x,y)$ is negligible for small separations $|x-y|$, then only contributions with sufficiently large separation between $\ket{x}$ and $\ket{y}$ can contribute substantially to the sum in Eq.~\eqref{eq:coupling_parameter}.
-Since, in addition, the transition amplitudes $\braket{x | \psi_i}\braket{\psi_i | y}$ become exponentially small with growing separation between $\ket{x}$ and $\ket{y}$\footnote{For weak disorder only states at the edge of the spectrum are exponentially localized, but since the system is initialized in its ground state, this statement holds true for all relevant transitions.}, only a very small number of terms contributes substantially to the sum in Eq.~\eqref{eq:coupling_parameter}.
-As statistics with low numbers is prone to `rare' events with large deviations from the average, this implies a substantially larger likelihood of particularly strong coupling between one pair or few pairs of eigenstates, whereas a summation over many terms would more generically result in many coupling constants of comparable magnitude.
+Since, in addition, the transition amplitudes $\Psi_i^\ast(x) \Psi_i(y)$ become exponentially small with growing separation between $\ket{x}$ and $\ket{y}$\footnote{For weak disorder only states at the edge of the spectrum are exponentially localized, but since the system is initialized in its ground state, this statement holds true for all relevant transitions.}, only a very small number of terms contributes substantially to the sum in Eq.~\eqref{eq:coupling_parameter}.
 The system state is thus typically given by a mixture of only few energy eigenstates, and because of this restriction to a small number of eigenstates, spiked structures do not necessarily average out, but side-peaks can arise.
 The dependence on the transition amplitude $\braket{x | \psi_i}\braket{\psi_i | y}$ asserts that side-peaks will arise predominantly in the vicinity of the tails of the exponentially localized initial state, which is exactly what can be observed in Fig.~\ref{fig:example_evolution}.
-The dephasing rate $\gamma$ enters the rate equations (Eq.~\eqref{eq:slow_master}) only as global prefactor and has no further impact on the coupling structure, which explains why the prominence becomes independent of $\gamma$ for sufficiently weak dephasing in Fig.~\ref{fig:prominence_split}.